Zhaoxinxinzi/Zhaoxinxinzi.github.io/_pages/about.md

 I am very fortunate to be advised by [Prof.Xiaojun Chen](https://people.ucas.ac.cn/~0040771) of Data Security Laboratory from Institute of Information Engineering, University of Chinese Academy of Sciences, China.

-News
+:loudspeaker: News
 ======
-* 2024.08 three of our papers considerig **Model Finetune, Personalized Federated Learning** and **Federated Distillation** have been accepted by ICONIP2024!
+* 2024.08 :tada::tada: three of our papers considerig **Model Finetune, Personalized Federated Learning** and **Federated Distillation** have been accepted by ICONIP2024!
-* 2024.07 one paper considerig **Privacy-preserving Desion Tree** has been accepted by SecureComm 2024!
+* 2024.07 :tada::tada: one paper considerig **Privacy-preserving Desion Tree** has been accepted by SecureComm 2024!
-* 2024.07 **CipherDM: Secure Three-Party Inference for Diffusion Model Sampling** has been accepted by ECCV2024!
+* 2024.07 :tada::tada: **CipherDM: Secure Three-Party Inference for Diffusion Model Sampling** has been accepted by ECCV2024!

-Publications
+:bookmark_tabs: Publications
 ======
 Coming soon ...

-Selected Awards
+:trophy: Selected Awards
 ------
 * First prize in Privacy-Preserving Computing Hackathon, 2022
 * Meritorious Winner in Mathematical Contest In Modeling Certificate of Achievement(MCM, Top 10%), 2021